Deepan-Karmakar/p5.js-tutorial/Beyond the canvas.md

 }
 ```

 Also, you can remove the entire p5 sketch by calling `remove()`.
 This will remove the canvas and any elements created by p5.js or the p5.dom library.
-It will also stop the draw loop and unbind any properties or methods from the window global scope.
+It will also stop the draw loop, remove any event listeners, and unbind any properties or methods from the window global scope.

 ```javascript
 function setup() {